pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

 To egress data from the output commit of a pipeline to an SQL database, you will need to:

- 1. *On your cluster*:
+ 1. *On your cluster*

     [Create a **secret**](#create-a-secret) containing your database password.

- 1. *In the Specification file of your egress pipeline*:
+ 1. *In the Specification file of your egress pipeline*

     Reference your secret by providing its name, provide the [**connection string**](#update-your-pipeline-spec) to the database and choose the **format of the files (CVS for now - we are planning on adding JSON soon)** containing the data to insert.

- 1. *In your user code*:
+ 1. *In your user code*

-    Write your (CSV) data files in [a root directory named after the table](#3-in-your-user-code-write-your-data-to-directories-named-after-each-table) you want to insert them into.
+    Write your data into CSV files placed in [root directories named after the table](#3-in-your-user-code-write-your-data-to-directories-named-after-each-table) you want to insert them into.
     You can have multiple directories.

 ### 1- Create a Secret